JPL-IMCE/imce.sbt.plugin/README.md

 ## Related work

-The JPL MBEE SBT Plugin is an SBT Archetype AutoPlugin in the sense of Mark Schaake's concept of [SBT Archetype AutoPlugin](http://www.slideshare.net/MarkSchaake/archetype-autoplugins).
+The JPL IMCE SBT Plugin is an SBT Archetype AutoPlugin in the sense of Mark Schaake's concept of [SBT Archetype AutoPlugin](http://www.slideshare.net/MarkSchaake/archetype-autoplugins).

-The motivations for developing the JPL MBEE SBT Plugin are the same as Mark Schaake's.
+The motivations for developing the JPL IMCE SBT Plugin are the same as Mark Schaake's.
 The techniques involved are similar.

 ## Ant, Maven, Gradle, SBT: A comparison

 See [SBT in Action](http://www.manning.com/suereth2/SBTinA_meap_ch1.pdf "Chapter 1")

-## Why SBT for SECAE MBEE projects?
+## Why creating an SBT plugin?

 SECAE has been distributing to the JPL MBSE community the SECAE-packaged MagicDraw toolkit, which integrates several MagicDraw extensions mostly developed